-Well, again, create more more nutrition for the nervous system.
-So I don't think there's any one thing that we could say that would address this.
-What I am saying this is like a smorgasbord and and rather than just having all meat in the corner of the plate, we're going to add some broccoli and some sprouts and some carrots and maybe a nice salad.
+Well it might, again, create more nutrition for the nervous system.
+So I don't think there's any one thing that we could say, that would address this.
+What I am saying this is like a smorgasbord and rather than just having all meat in the corner of the plate, we're going to add some broccoli and some sprouts and some carrots and maybe a nice salad.
 And you know, all these different things offer something new.
-I mean, gosh, it was 35 years ago when they off offseason rugby players were given ballet to do.
-And some were given netball to do because they recognised Okay, there's things in these sports that will help the general physicality and the physical.
-You know, I talk about obviously, the kaleidoscope in the book, you know, we've got lots of different colours, and we can change the setting of the kaleidoscope to make all of those capabilities turn into limitless kinds of movement.
-But if you've only got one or two colours and you Kaleidoscope, then you know you've got a few limitations really.
-Yeah, well, Sirius is sent in this.
-She says, Well, I've been trying to get my forensics to release as they always get sticky, playing with that, and my whole upper body moves more.
+I mean, gosh, it was 35 years ago when the offseason rugby players were given ballet to do.
+And some were given netball to do because they'd recognised, okay, there's things in these sports that will help the general physicality and the physical, you know, I talk about obviously, the kaleidoscope in the book, we've got lots of different colours, and we can change the setting of the kaleidoscope to make all of those capabilities turn into limitless kinds of movement.
+But if you've only got one or two colours in your kaleidoscope, then you know you've got a few limitations really.
+Yeah,

+Well, Sirius has sent in this, she says, well, I've been trying to get my thoracics to release as they always get sticky, playing with that, and my whole upper body moves more.
 I'm not sure what she was playing with.
 But there's a win already for somebody there.
-Adam here, he was talking about that squatting exercise you're doing a moment ago.
+Adam here, he was talking about that squatting exercise you were doing a moment ago.
 And he says he started doing this with his feet close together but then found it easier with his feet further apart.
 And do you have any thoughts on how far apart the feet should be?
-Adam from my own perspective, as soon as anything between the feet starts to touch the ground, you've probably gone too far but over to you might vary from person to person.
+Adam, from my own perspective, as soon as anything between the feet starts to touch the ground, you've probably gone too far but over to you, Joanne.
+It might vary from person to person.

 Absolutely.
-And this comes back again to what We equipping them for so I'm going to put them wherever they're comfortable, first of all, to get the idea of how to just move their body up and down.
+And this comes back again to, what are we equipping them for, so I'm going to put them wherever they're comfortable, first of all, to get the idea of how to just move their body up and down.
 And then we'll vary it.
-Because I mean, if you're going to be, let's say, I'm working with a skier, it's no good if they can only squat in a play position, because I mean, you there's not going to take you far as a skier.
+Because, I mean, if you're going to be, let's say, I'm working with a skier, it's no good if they can only squat in a plie position, because I mean, that's not going to take you far as a skier.
 You know, what do people need to be able to do?
 And so you start looking at different possibilities.
-So for example, with one of these patients, we were looking at, what do you have to do to pick out your horse's foot compared to what do you have to do to lift the feed box do or what do you have to and all of these things, once you had the basic concept of how to move the body down and back up in balance, then we could diversify it by changing the placement.
-So So this is where we start to get into this this nice, you know, where you are going back to, which is like, is it just an exercise?
+So for example, with one of these patients, we were looking at, what do you have to do to pick out your horse's foot compared to what do you have to do to lift the feed box, and all of these things, once you had the basic concept of how to move the body down and back up in balance, then we could diversify it by changing the foot placement.
+So this is where we start to get into this nice, where you are going back to, which is like, is it just an exercise?
 No, once we've got the actual sense in the body and the logic of it, we can diversify it.